Matt Cassel: Dallas Cowboys

-On September 22, 2015, the Bills traded Cassel to the Dallas Cowboys after Tony Romo suffered a broken collarbone.
+On September 22, 2015, Cassel was traded to the Dallas Cowboys after Tony Romo suffered a broken collarbone.
 In addition to Cassel, the Cowboys also received Buffalo's 2017 seventh round pick (#228-Joey Ivie) in exchange for Dallas' 2017 fifth round pick (#171-Nathan Peterman).

 Although Brandon Weeden was expected to start, the Cowboys covered themselves by also trading for Cassel.
 After Weeden lost the three games he started, Cassel replaced him as the starting quarterback while the injured Romo continued to rehab.
-He was never able to have any sustained offensive success and was prone to critical errors.
+Cassel was never able to have any sustained offensive success and was prone to critical errors.
 On December 19, after a disastrous showing against the New York Jets, Cassel was benched and replaced by Kellen Moore for the game and the rest of the season.
-In his seven starts and eight appearances, Cassel posted a 1-6 record, 1,276 passing yards, 5 touchdowns, and 7 interceptions.
+In his seven starts and eight appearances, Cassel posted a 1–6 record and threw for 1,276 yards, five touchdowns, and seven interceptions.

-On Cassel's last play before being benched for Moore, he became the first quarterback in over twelve years to throw an interception that was also flagged for intentional grounding.
+On Cassel's last play before being benched for Moore, he became the first quarterback in over 12 years to throw an interception that was also flagged for intentional grounding.
 The play was designed to be a wide receiver bubble screen, but Cassel held onto the ball after a pump-fake, then turned to look at the other side of the field.
 Forced to scramble to get away from the immediate pressure, thanks largely to most of the Dallas offensive linemen moving to the left side of the field to block for the presumed wide receiver screen, Cassel stumbled and nearly fell over.
 Trying to salvage the play, Cassel threw the ball towards the right sideline.
 No Dallas receiver was in the area, and the ball failed to reach the sideline and was intercepted by Darrelle Revis.
 On top of the intentional grounding call against Cassel, there was also an illegal lineman downfield call against Dallas, as several offensive linemen had run downfield to block for what they assumed was a quick screen pass to a receiver.
 Both penalties were declined so that the interception would stand.

 Tennessee Titans

 2016 season

 Cassel signed with the Tennessee Titans on March 10, 2016.

-In Week 16, on Christmas Eve, against the Jacksonville Jaguars, Cassel entered the game in the third quarter after starter Marcus Mariota suffered a leg injury.
-Cassel completed 13-of-24 passes for 124 yards, a touchdown, and an interception as the Titans lost by a score of 38–17.
-Due to Mariota's injury, Cassel started the season finale against the Houston Texans, completing 16-of-26 passes for 150 yards, a touchdown, and an interception as the Titans won 24–17.
+During a Week 16 38–17 road loss to the Jacksonville Jaguars on Christmas Eve, Cassel entered the game in the third quarter after starter Marcus Mariota suffered a leg injury, completing 13-of-24 passes for 124 yards, a touchdown, and an interception.
+Due to Mariota's injury, Cassel started in the regular-season finale against the Houston Texans, completing 16-of-26 passes for 150 yards, a touchdown, and an interception as the Titans won 24–17.